Addressing significant local and global challenges that cannot be solved by one discipline alone.

-The Hallmark Research Initiatives address significant local and global challenge that cannot be solved by one discipline alone.
+The Hallmark Research Initiatives address significant local and global challenges that cannot be solved by one discipline alone.
 Research includes:

 The initiatives encourage the maturing of interdisciplinary research communities through research projects, workshops, fellowships and events.